 Best Family-Friendly Hotels in Washington D.C.

-Families will find a range of kid-friendly hotels in Washington D.C.
+Families will find a range of kid-friendly hotels in Washington DC.
 Where you stay will ultimately depend on your budget or itinerary.
 One great luxury option is the Willard Intercontinental Washington, located right in downtown D.C.
 With its grand, impressive architecture, this family-friendly hotel is within a short walk of the city’s most famous sights.
 This includes the National Mall, Lincoln Memorial, and the White House.
 For families who want to stay in a less-trafficked area, the luxury Omni Shoreham Hotel exudes more of a historic, 1930s-vibe.
 Its sprawling property features a seasonal outdoor pool, plus it’s a 10-minute walk from the National Zoo.
 If you’re searching for a more affordable option, consider the budget-friendly Capitol Hill Hotel.
 Spacious rooms have a kitchenette, the metro is within walking distance, and it’s close to the Capitol.
-You can also rent a home using VBRO or TurnKey.
-Check out the rentals here.

 See our full list of Parent-recommended Hotels in Washington D.C. for Families here!

 Puerto Rico is a wonderful destination to visit with kids.
-Families can spend warm days at the island’s best beaches, like Pinones (great for street food), Rincon (a surfer’s paradise), and Isla Verde, a popular tourist area.
+Families can spend warm days at the beach, like Pinones (great for street food), Rincon (a surfer’s paradise), and Isla Verde, a popular tourist area.
 For snorkeling, we also recommend a trip to Cayo Icacos, a small island accessible by boat.
 Companies such as East Island Excursions and Kayaking Puerto Rico offer this adventure.
-Of course, visit one of Puerto Rico’s famous Bioluminescent Bays, like La Parguera on the main island or another on Vieques, located a ferry ride from Fajardo.
+Certainly, families love experiencing the Bioluminescent Bays, like La Parguera on the main island or another on Vieques, located a ferry ride from Fajardo.
 Hiking through El Yunque Rainforest is another popular activity for families visiting Puerto Rico.
 You’re free to explore the waterfalls on your own, but hiking with a guide will give you access to hidden spots.
 Don’t forget about exploring Old San Juan to learn more about Puerto Rican history, with its cobblestone streets and fun souvenir shops!

 Kids may also love a visit to the Castillo San Felipe del Morro, a famous fort where they can climb giant canons and roam through underground dungeons.
 Adults may prefer visiting La Barrachina, a restaurant said to be the spot where the Pina Colada originated.
 Though it’s currently closed due to COIVD-19, visiting Puerto Rico’s underground caves, Cueva Ventana, is a beautiful activity for all ages.
 Some other fun activities include ziplining, tubing, and fishing.
 There’s also the Carolina Children’s Museum.